BlockstreamResearch/bip-frost-dkg/README.md

 (See [`python/chilldkg_ref/encpedpop.py`](python/chilldkg_ref/encpedpop.py).)

-EncPedPop is a thin wrapper around SimplPedPop that takes care of encrypting the VSS shares, so that they can be sent over an insecure communication channel.
+EncPedPop is a thin wrapper around SimplPedPop that takes care of encrypting the VSS shares so that they can be sent over an insecure communication channel.

 As in SimplPedPop, every EncPedPop participant holds a long-term secret seed.